Was Cleopatra Black? Here's The Hard Truth About What We Know

 Dr. Sally-Ann Ashton, the author of Cleopatra and Egypt, says in the docuseries that Cleopatra’s grandmother’s identity is also unknown.

 “Cleopatra’s father was given a nickname which was illegitimate.
-So people recognize that his mother had probably been somebody who was at the royal court.,” Dr. Ashton says.
+So people recognize that his mother had probably been somebody who was at the royal court,” Dr. Ashton says.

 Also Read: 5 Ugly Truths About Abraham Lincoln Exposed in Netflix’s Amend: The Fight for America